Skip to main content

 What is the difference between SSAH and OAP in Ontario

 SSAH pays for respite, daily supports, and development activities.
 OAP Core Clinical pays for therapy: ABA, speech, OT, and mental health.
-They are completely separate programs run by different ministries.
-Getting one does not affect the other.
-Apply for both.
+They are separate Ontario programs run by different ministries, each with its own eligibility and decision rules.
+Many families pursue both.
+Confirm specific interactions with the relevant program office if your situation is unusual.

 The short version